No ratings yet

 💡 Variations and Substitutions

-There is almost no wrong way to make this simple pesto pasta!
+There is almost no wrong way to make this simple kid-friendly pesto pasta!
 Here are some variations and options for you:

 • Veggies: super flexible!
 Aside from our recipe’s ingredients, you could do steamed broccoli, pan fried zucchini and mushrooms, roasted cauliflower and bell peppers, sundried tomatoes, peas, or add in some greens (i.e. spinach, chard, kale).